Generating modular lattices of up to 30 elements: Algorithm for graded lattices

 The method described above is in principle sufficient.
 However, to reduce work we employ a few shortcuts, depending on the structure of the mother lattice.
 Let $L$ be the mother lattice and $L_{k-1}$ its atoms.
 By examining the orbits and generators of its automorphism group, as given by \texttt{nauty}, we classify $L$ into one of the following types.

-\textbf{Type 1, ``fixed''.} Each atom is a singleton orbit, that is, none of the automorphisms of $L$ moves any atom.
+\textbf{Type 1, ``fixed''.} Each atom is a singleton orbit, that is, none of the automorphisms of $L$ move any atom.
 In this case we need not explicitly test the daughter lattices for isomorphism.
 Different daughter lattices have different collections of subsets of $L_{k-1}$ as the upper covers of elements on $L_k$.
 Since all elements of $L_{k-1}$ are fixed in all automorphisms, any two daughters are nonisomorphic.

-\textbf{Type 2, ``simple''.} Some atoms are not singleton orbits, but $L_{k-1}$ can be partitioned into subsets, ``symmetric boxes'', such that the elements in each box are in fully symmetric position.
+\textbf{Type 2, ``simple''.} Some atoms are not singleton orbits, but $L_{k-1}$ can be partitioned into subsets, \emph{symmetric boxes}, such that the elements in each box are in fully symmetric position.
 To be more precise, $B \subseteq L_{k-1}$ is a symmetric box if, for any permutation of $B$, there is an automorphism of~$L$ that moves $B$ by that permutation and leaves all other atoms fixed; and furthermore $B$ is maximal in this respect.
-In this case, when adding the first new element on $L_k$, we require that its upper cover is a union of possibly empty prefixes (in numerical order) of the symmetric boxes, as illustrated in Fig.~\ref{fig:simple}.
-This does not lead to missing any isomorphism classes, since for any lattice $L'$ that does not fulfill this condition, the algorithm will visit a lattice that does and is isomorphic to $L'$.
+If the mother lattice is of the ``simple'' type, then creating the first element $a$ of the next level ($L_k$) proceeds as follows.
+Instead of considering all subsets $U \subseteq L_{k-1}$ as possible upper covers of~$a$, we require that for each symmetric box $B \subseteq L_{k-1}$, the intersection $U \cap B$ is a prefix of $B$ in the numerical order of the elements.
+An empty prefix is allowed.
+For example, if one of the symmetric boxes is $B = \{6,7,8\}$, then $U \cap B$ may be $\varnothing$, $\{6\}$, $\{6,7\}$, or $\{6,7,8\}$, but not $\{6,8\}$.
+The same requirement is held for each symmetric box, so the upper cover $U$ must be a union of such numerical prefixes (some of which may be empty).
+This is illustrated in Fig.~\ref{fig:simple}.
+This requirement drastically cuts down the number of different upper covers that we need to consider, especially if some of the symmetric boxes are large.
+It does not lead to missing any isomorphism classes, since for any lattice $L'$ that does not fulfill this requirement, the algorithm will visit a lattice that does, and is isomorphic to $L'$.
 For subsequent elements on each level we use the canonical labeling method.

 \textbf{Type 3, ``other''.} In this case we employ no shortcuts but simply use the canonical labeling method described above.